Codling moth

-The codling moth (Cydia pomonella) is a member of the Lepidopteran family Tortricidae.
-They are major pests to agricultural crops, mainly fruits such as apples and pears.
+The codling moth or (especially Australia) codlin moth (Cydia pomonella) is a member of the Lepidopteran family Tortricidae.
+They are major pests to agricultural crops, mainly fruits such as apples and pears, and a codling moth larva is often called an "apple worm".
+Along with the apple maggot, it is the worm that people encounter when biting into an infected apple.

 Because the larvae are not able to feed on leaves, they are highly dependent on fruits as a food source and thus have a significant impact on crops.
 The caterpillars bore into fruit and stop it from growing, which leads to premature ripening.
 Various means of control, including chemical, biological, and preventive, have been implemented.
 This moth has a widespread distribution, being found on six continents.
 Adaptive behavior such as diapause and multiple generations per breeding season have allowed this moth to persist even during years of bad climatic conditions.

 Geographic distribution

 Although the geographic origin of codling moths is unclear, there are theories of these moths originating from either Europe or the Mediterranean.
 Scholars believe that the codling moths were introduced to the Americas in the mid-1700s.
 There is still debate on whether or not these moths have been distributed by humans.
 Today, the codling moths are spread all over the world, ranging from Europe, Asia, Africa, North and South America, Australia, and islands in the Pacific.